 - Five days’ hiking

-- One night in a cabin (can be tent), one in a tent and two in mountain lodges
+- One night in a cabin (can be tent), two in a tent and one in mountain lodges

 - A sauna at the mountain lodges is included (for those who wish)